Ménière's disease: Signs and symptoms

 Ménière's is characterized by recurrent episodes of vertigo, fluctuating hearing loss, and tinnitus; episodes may be preceded by a headache and a feeling of fullness in the ears.
 People may also experience additional symptoms related to irregular reactions of the autonomic nervous system.
 These symptoms are not symptoms of Ménière's disease per se, but rather are side effects resulting from failure of the organ of hearing and balance, and include nausea, vomiting, and sweating, which are typically symptoms of vertigo, and not of Ménière's.
 This includes a sensation of being pushed sharply to the floor from behind.
 Sudden falls without loss of consciousness (drop attacks) may be experienced by some people.

 Causes

-The cause of Ménière's disease is unclear, but likely involves both genetic and environmental factors.
-A number of theories exist including constrictions in blood vessels, viral infections, and autoimmune reactions.
+The cause of Ménière's disease is unclear, but it likely involves both genetic and environmental factors.
+Several theories exist, including constrictions in blood vessels, viral infections, and autoimmune reactions.